Anthony-Fiddes/raytracing-1w/README.md

 ```

 So that's ~1.5x faster for the simple scene and ~5.86x faster for a more
 complicated scene that looks like the render above.
+These benchmarks are
+basically shrunken down versions of renders from the book so they don't take
+forever to complete a run.

 I ran this on an M1 Max with 8 performance cores and 2 efficiency cores, so the
 peak theoretical increase would have been somewhere around 8x.
 Realistically the